-Bilibili Inc. (BILI) Upgraded Issued by Wall Street Gurus
+Bilibili Inc. (BILI) upgraded Issued by Wall Street Gurus

 Analysts’ Opinion of BILI

-Many brokerage firms have already submitted their reports for BILI stocks, with The Benchmark Company repeating the rating for BILI by listing it as a “Buy.”
-The predicted price for BILI in the upcoming period, according to The Benchmark Company is $86 based on the research report published on December 28th of the previous year 2021.
+Many brokerage firms have already submitted their reports for BILI stocks, with Morgan Stanley repeating the rating for BILI by listing it as a “Equal-Weight.”
+The predicted price for BILI in the upcoming period, according to Morgan Stanley is $45 based on the research report published on January 07th of the current year 2022.

-HSBC Securities, on the other hand, stated in their research note that they expect to see BILI reach a price target of $76.
-The rating they have provided for BILI stocks is “Hold” according to the report published on October 19th, 2021.
+The Benchmark Company, on the other hand, stated in their research note that they expect to see BILI reach a price target of $86.
+The rating they have provided for BILI stocks is “Buy” according to the report published on December 28th, 2021.

-Goldman gave a rating of “Buy” to BILI, setting the target price at $105 in the report published on August 24th of the previous year.
+HSBC Securities gave a rating of “Hold” to BILI, setting the target price at $76 in the report published on October 19th of the previous year.

 Stock Fundamentals for BILI